C Container Collection (CCC)

 ◆ CCC_singly_linked_list_is_sorted()

-CCC_Tribool CCC_singly_linked_list_is_sorted ( CCC_Singly_linked_list const * list)
+CCC_Tribool CCC_singly_linked_list_is_sorted ( CCC_Singly_linked_list const * singly_linked_list,

 Returns true if the list is sorted in non-decreasing order according to the user provided comparison function.